 Following Bertha’s death, Lars went to live with his daughter-in-law, Arne’s widow Anna.
 After Ann died unexpectedly in 1936, Lars moved to Britt, Iowa to live with her oldest brother Chris and his family, finally passing away two years later.

-Children of Lars & Martha Tveit Arne Tveit – Farmer Born: August 5, 1882Died: February 8, 1929 Carl Tveit – Farmer Born: November 17, 1884Died: February 9, 1907 John Tveit "Johnny" Born: UnknownDied: Unknown Only lived to be fourteen.
-Two daughters died in early childhood in Norway from scarlet fever.
+Children of Lars & Martha Tveit Arne Tveit – Farmer Born: August 5, 1882Died: February 8, 1929 Carl Tveit – Farmer Born: November 17, 1884Died: February 9, 1907 John Tveit "Johnny" Born: UnknownDied: Unknown Only lived to be fourteen, dying soon after being confirmed.
+Two daughters passed away in early childhood, possibly from scarlet fever.
 Nothing more is known about them.